What is a Precinct Committee Person?

 What does a Committee Person do?

-The Committee Person’s job is really just an extension of what most people already do–talking to their neighbors.
-The difference is that our Committeemen and Committeewomen become part of a state–wide team of activists.
+The role of a Committee Person is essentially an extension of what many people already do—talking to their neighbors.
+The key difference is that our Committeemen and Committeewomen become part of a statewide team of activists.

-With continual support and guidance of our Political Division, our Committee Persons will be given the tools and instructions needed to become a libertarian leader and advance our platform principles of Less Government and More Freedom.
-A few example of Precinct Committee Person activities are:
+With ongoing support and guidance from our Political Division, our Committee Persons will receive the tools and instructions needed to become libertarian leaders and advance our platform principles of Less Government and More Freedom.
+Here are a few examples of Precinct Committee Person activities:

 • Identify libertarian-leaning voters